zenstreamz/AIOStreams/README.md

 #### ElfHosted (paid)

 AIOStreams is available as a [paid product](https://store.elfhosted.com/product/aiostreams/) on [ElfHosted](https://elfhosted.com).
-This offers you a no-hassle setup where everything is done for you.
+This offers you a no-hassle experience where you can expect things to "just work".

+#### Heroku (paid)

+> [!TIP]
+> Heroku have a [student offer](https://www.heroku.com/github-students/) which gives you $13 worth of credit each month to spend for 24 months.

+To deploy AIOStreams on [Heroku](https://heroku.com/), you can fork this repository, and create a new app on the [Heroku Dashboard](https://dashboard.heroku.com/), using `GitHub` as the deployment method in the `Deploy` tab, and choosing the `Node.js` buildpack in the `Settings` tab.

 ### Self-Hosting